Mustafa-Arghandiwal/Windows-Website-Blocker/README.md

 A simple script to block websites in Windows

  🔴IMPORTANT❗🔴  unfortunately you have to clear your browser's cache in order for this script to work
+<br><br>
-<br>I will upload the script for linux systems as soon as possible
+I will upload the script for linux systems as soon as possible